 Can I really ignore Lawrence of Arabia, Chinatown, The Treasure of the Sierra Madre or 12 Angry Men?
 Or Mr. Roberts, The Shawshank Redemption and One Flew Over the Cuckoo’s Nest?

 Just to make it an even thirty, let’s throw in His Girl Friday and My Cousin Vinny.
-(I don’t broadcast the fact, but yes—I laugh.
+(I don’t broadcast the fact, but yes—I like to laugh.
 Sometimes.)

 Billy Wilder, Alfred Hitchcock, Martin Scorsese, Akira Kurosawa and Roman Polanski are geniuses.
 John Huston, Werner Herzog, Steven Spielberg, Federico Fellini, Sidney Lumet and Peter Weir aren’t far behind.